domonkosgyomorey/simple_os_template/README.md

 - [GNU make](https://www.gnu.org/software/make/)

 ## Some features
+- Very basic memory protection (GDT with flat model)
 - Interaction with hardware throught IO ports
-- Basic libc lib, with some function
+- Basic libc, with some function
 - Basic keyboard handling with callback abstraction
 - VGA Text graphics ( 80x25 )
 - It has a timer and its own callback which invoke when the PIT "clock"
 - Callbacks for interrupt exceptions
 - It build a modular way for separation the backend
-- Has a separated shell
 - The main kernel when you can initialize that you need
+- A basic separated shell (a bit buggy yet).

 ## How to compile and run
 Just compile: